Stock Analysis on Net

 Invested Capital

-Invested capital showed a slight increase from 28,943 million USD in 2019 to 29,461 million USD in 2020, followed by a decline to 27,566 million USD in 2021 and a more pronounced drop to 23,044 million USD in 2022.
-However, in 2023, invested capital surged to 36,379 million USD, representing a significant reinvestment or asset acquisition despite the concurrent operational losses.
+Invested capital exhibits variability, starting at 28,943 million USD in 2019, with a slight increase to 29,461 million USD in 2020, followed by a decline to 27,566 million USD in 2021 and a more marked drop to 23,044 million USD in 2022.
+Interestingly, there is a substantial increase to 36,379 million USD in 2023, which might suggest significant new investments or acquisitions despite the ongoing profitability issues.

 Economic Profit